tfly0072/blog/blog/2020-06/ci-cd-cloud-hybrid/index.md

 ---

-It is becomming more common that companies are offloading things like email management, Virtual Machine (VM) infrastructure, or build servers to cloud providers.
-It is also becomming common that companies find themselves in a mixed environment where some of their resources are on-premise and others exist in the cloud.
-This can someimes be problematic when your CI/CD pipeline becomes distributed between on-premise and cloud based instracture.
+From startups to established businesses, Platform as a Service (PaaS), Software as a Service (SaaS), and Infrastructure as a Service (IaaS) are making it easy for companies to move some of their workload from on-premise to cloud.
+Often these workloads include build servers, deployment servers or both.
 In this post, I will cover strategies you can employ when your CI/CD components exist in a distributed environment.

-## Transitioning from on-premise to cloud
-An increasingly common scenario that we have encountered are customers that have been using the Self-Hosted version of Octopus Deploy, but are transitioning from their own infrastructure to using cloud offerings.

-### Cloud build to on-premise Octopus
+## Cloud build to on-premise Octopus
 One of the scenarios that we have been presented with are customers that have transitioned thier build servers to cloud, but their Octopus Deploy server is still on their local infrastructure.
 The challenge they face is how to get the cloud-based build server to push packages to their local instance of Octopus.
 The answer is the most annoying answer that a techie can give, "It depends."

-#### Local build agents
+### Local build agents
 Several of the cloud build servers offer the ability to configure local build agents.

 - [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/)